Horizontal Kakeya maximal operators in finite Heisenberg groups: Exact exponents and applications

 While highly effective, the polynomial method relies fundamentally on algebraic vanishing.
 A natural complementary objective is to develop Fourier-analytic and geometric approaches that do not rely on algebraic vanishing, and therefore, extend to settings lacking strong algebraic structure.

 In this paper, we pursue this program in the model setting of the finite Heisenberg group.

-\textbf{Kakeya sets and maximal operators in the Heisenberg group.} In the sub-Riemannian geometry of the first Heisenberg group $\mathbb{H}_1$, a natural analogue of the Kakeya problem asks how small a set can be if it contains \emph{horizontal} unit line segments in every horizontal direction.
-Studying Kakeya phenomena in the Heisenberg group provides a natural test case for understanding which aspects of classical Kakeya behavior depend on Euclidean structure and which persist in a nonabelian setting with non-isotropic dilations.
-The interaction between the group law, anisotropic dilations, and the horizontal distribution produces genuinely different geometric and analytic phenomena, making the Heisenberg group a particularly rich environment in which to probe the limits of Euclidean Kakeya theory.
-Here the geometry is that determined by the canonical generating directions (the first layer of the stratification), and size is measured in terms of Hausdorff dimension with respect to a homogeneous metric such as the Koranyi metric.
+\textbf{Kakeya sets and maximal operators in the Heisenberg group.} In the sub-Riemannian geometry of the first Heisenberg group $\mathbb{H}_1$, a natural analogue of the Kakeya problem asks how small a set can be if it contains horizontal unit line segments in every horizontal direction.
+Studying Kakeya phenomena in the Heisenberg group provides a natural test case for understanding which aspects of classical Kakeya behavior depend on Euclidean structure and which persist in a nonabelian setting with anisotropic dilations.
+The interaction between the group law, anisotropic dilations, and the horizontal distribution produces genuinely different geometric and analytic phenomena, making the Heisenberg group a natural setting for testing which Kakeya phenomena persist beyond the Euclidean framework.
+Here the geometry is that determined by the canonical generating directions (the first layer of the stratification), and size is measured in terms of Hausdorff dimension with respect to a homogeneous metric such as the Kor\'{a}nyi metric.

 In this direction, Liu \cite{Liu22} introduced a notion of Heisenberg Kakeya set and proved the sharp lower bound $\dim_{\mathbb{H}}(E)\ge 3$ for Kakeya sets in $\mathbb{H}_1$, with sharpness obtained (under this definition) by the horizontal plane.
 A complementary analytic viewpoint is provided by Kakeya-type maximal operators: Venieri \cite{Venieri14} showed that, in analogy with the Euclidean theory, suitable $L^p$ bounds for a Kakeya maximal operator imply lower bounds for the Heisenberg Hausdorff dimension of (bounded) Besicovitch/Kakeya sets.
-More recently, F\"assler, Pinamonti, and Wald \cite{FPW25} defined Heisenberg Kakeya maximal operators $M_\delta$ by averaging over $\delta$-neighbourhoods of horizontal unit segments (Koranyi tubes) and proved an essentially optimal estimate in $\mathbb{H}_1$, recovering Liu's sharp dimension bound as an application.
+More recently, F\"assler, Pinamonti, and Wald \cite{FPW25} defined Heisenberg Kakeya maximal operators $M_\delta$ by averaging over $\delta$-neighbourhoods of horizontal unit segments (Kor\'{a}nyi tubes) and proved an essentially optimal estimate in $\mathbb{H}_1$, recovering Liu's sharp dimension bound as an application.
 Related techniques appear in \cite{FP22,HS,Zhang24}.